sellpy/web-interview/README.md

 ### To start the backend:

  - Navigate to the backend folder
- - Run 'npm install'
+ - Run 'npm ci'
  - Run 'npm start'

 ### To start the frontend:

  - Navigate to the frontend folder
  - Run 'npm install'
- - Run 'npm start'
+ - Run 'npm ci'

  A browsertab will automatically open and load the app.